Kong/kongponents/docs/components/prompt.md

 ### confirmationText

 A string the user must type before the action button becomes enabled.
+Pressing `Enter` in the confirmation text input will trigger the `proceed` action.

 <KButton @click="prompt4Visible = true">Prompt</KButton>
 <KPrompt